sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Oral-Cancer/README.md

 <a href="https://sites.google.com/unibas.it/orca/home?authuser=0">ORCA</a> is very large, 4500x4500 to use for a training of an orginary segmentation model.<br>
 Therefore, Tiled-Image-Segmentation may be effective to infer any segmenation regions for the large images.<br>
 <br>
-In this experiment, we take the following strategy.<br>
+In this experiment, we employed the following strategy:<br>
 <b>
-1. Train and validate a TensorflowUNet Model by 512x512 resized Oral-Cancer-ImageMask-Dataset.<br>
+1. We trained and validated a TensorFlow UNet model using the Oral Cancer Image Mask Dataset, which was resized to 512x512 pixels.<br>
-2. Apply Tiled-Image-Segmentation inference method to predict the segmentation regions for a test images of 4500x4500 pixel size.
+2. We applied the Tiled-Image Segmentation inference method to predict the segmentation regions for a test image with a resolution of 4500x4500 pixels.
 <br>
 </b>